ToshioCP/Gtk4-tutorial/gfm/sec7.md

 }
 ```

-Most of the changes are in the function `app_open`.
+The changes are primarily located in the `app_open` function.
-The numbers at the left of the following items are line numbers in the source code.
+The numbers on the left below correspond to the line numbers in the source code.

 - 11-13: Variables `nb`, `lab` and `nbp` are defined.
 They point to a GtkNotebook, GtkLabel and GtkNotebookPage respectively.
 - 24: The window's title is set to "file viewer".
 - 25: The default size of the window is 600x400.
-- 26-27: GtkNotebook is created and inserted to the GtkApplicationWindow as a child.
+- 26-27: GtkNotebook is created and set as a child of the GtkApplicationWindow.
-- 29-57: For-loop.
+- 29-52: For-loop.
 The variable `files[i]` points to i-th GFile, which is created by the GtkApplication from the i-th command line argument.
 - 31-36: A GtkScrollledWindow and a GtkTextView are created.
 A GtkTextBuffer is obtained from the GtkTextView.
 The GtkTextView is connected to the GtkScrolledWindow as a child.
 - 38-39: inserts the contents of the file into the GtkTextBuffer and frees the memory referenced by `contents`.
-- 40-42: If the filename is taken from the GFile, GtkLabel is created with the filename.
-The string `filename` is freed..
+- 40-44: Retrieves the filename from the GFile using `g_file_get_basename`.
-- 43-44: If it fails to take the filename, a GtkLabel with an empty string is created.
+The filename is a byte-sequence without a specific encoding.
+It needs to be converted into a UTF-8 string with `g_filename_display_name` before setting the label text.
+The strings `filename_bin` and `filename_utf8` are freed.
 - 45-46: Appends a GtkScrolledWindow to the GtkNotebook as a child.
 And the GtkLabel is set as the child's tab.
 At the same time, a GtkNoteBookPage is created automatically.